 There have even been times where brides have been looked down upon by peers because their engagement ring wasn’t big enough or eye-catching enough.
-Though that disdain can (and does) still happen today, that’s not stopping modern-day brides from bucking the status quo and choosing an engagement ring with considerably less size compared to brides in the past.
+Though that disdain can (and does) still happen today, that’s not stopping modern-day brides from bucking the status quo and choosing an engagement ring with a smaller stone compared to brides in the past.

 The truth is, brides come from all walks of life, and every woman has her own ideas of what she likes or doesn’t like when it comes to a stunning wedding ring.
-That includes her vision of the perfect engagement ring—not every woman wants or even feels she needs to sport a large diamond.
+That includes her vision of the perfect engagement ring—not every woman wants or even feels she needs to sport a large diamond engagement ring.

-Many women instead prefer lab grown diamonds for their price tag, or smaller engagement rings that boast a dainty, more understated look.
+Many women instead prefer lab grown diamonds for their price tag, or smaller a engagement ring style that boasts a dainty, more understated look.
 Besides, smaller diamonds have more fire in them than larger diamonds anyway.
 So, where once the norm may have been to wear a large engagement ring, women today are embracing new horizons and opting for unique and delicate engagement rings that are tiny, yet mighty.
 Showing off a stunning sparkle and shine, these brilliant rings are the perfect accessories for everyday wear.
-Whether you choose to propose at home or you’re planning a lavish event, consider opting for a minimalist ring to seal the deal.
+Whether you choose to propose at home or you’re planning a lavish event, consider opting for a minimalist engagement ring to seal the deal.

 What is considered a small engagement ring?

 Everyone’s personal opinion of what is considered a small engagement ring may vary, however we consider small engagement rings to be around 0.3 carats to 0.8 carats.
 While they are considered small, they are no less stunning than a larger sized engagement ring.
-There are many reasons that make small engagement rings desirable these days.
+There are many reasons that make a simple ring more desirable these days.
 Not only can they be more affordable engagement rings than other options, they are also a great option for people with small hands, active people, and more.

 Is 1-carat too small for an engagement ring?

 Engagement rings are truly personal and unique to the people giving and receiving the ring.
 A majority of women around the world have an engagement ring smaller than 1-carat.
 So, our answer to this question would be no, 1-carat is not too small for an engagement ring.
-However, it is really up to the individuals what carat weight they want to go for.
+However, it is really up to the individuals what carat weight, along with the diamond shape they want to go for.

 12 Reasons to Love Small Engagement Rings